utnet-org/utility/docs/practices/fast_builds.md

 # Fast Builds

-framework is implemented in Rust and is a fairly sizable project, so it takes a while to build.
+unc-infra.is implemented in Rust and is a fairly sizable project, so it takes a while to build.
 This chapter collects various tips to make the development process faster.